marcoparello/CTF-Writeups/MAPNA-CTF-2024/Web/flag-holding.md

 </body>
 </html>
 ```
 Since `GET` is an HTTP request method, I would need to use `curl` with the `-X` method, which specifies a request method.
-Request methods are **always** in full caps.
+Request methods are **always** in all caps.
 Since `FLAG` is in all caps, I typed:
 ```txt
 curl -X FLAG  -H "Referer: http://flagland.internal/" http://18.184.219.56:8080?secret=HTTP
 ```